Logo XpertSource

 3. Is this frequent (or normal) for the year of construction?

-Some irregularities raised during the inspection could appear to be a "normal" problem depending on the year the property was built.
-For example, the presence of asbestos in a property built before the 1980s is more common, but it is still a serious problem.
+Some issues identified during the inspection may be considered "normal" for the age of the property.
+For example, asbestos in homes built before the 1980s is more common, but it remains a serious concern.

 4. What renovations should be done as a priority?

-5. Should I hire a specialist to investigate this problem with the building?
+5. Should I hire a specialist to further investigate?

-For example, if you want to analyze the air quality following the discovery of the presence of mould, you will have to call an external specialist.
+For example, if mould is discovered, and you want to assess the air quality, you will need to contact a specialist.

 Smiling contractor